-[root@scyber ~]$ cat ./blog/enterprise-devsecops-automation.md
+[donny@scyber ~]$ cat ./blog/enterprise-devsecops-automation.md

 Enterprise DevSecOps with GitHub Actions: Automated Code Security & Quality Scanning